-(\$ in millions) 2020 2019
+(\$ in millions) 2021 2020

-Balance at January 1 \$ 255 \$ 251
+Balance at January 1 \$ 268 \$ 255

 Additions:

-Tax positions of the current year 91 83
+Tax positions of the current year 113 91

-Tax positions of prior years 7 5
+Tax positions of prior years 3 7

 Reductions:

-Prior year tax positions (54) (59)
+Prior year tax positions (78) (54)

-Settlements with tax authorities (2) (2)
+Settlements with tax authorities (1) (2)

-Expiration of the statute of limitation (29) (23)
+Expiration of the statute of limitation (31) (29)

-Balance at December 31 \$ 268 \$ 255
+Balance at December 31 \$ 274 \$ 268

-Portion of balance that, if recognized, would impact the effective income tax rate \$ 183 \$ 172
+Portion of balance that, if recognized, would impact the effective income tax rate \$ 160 \$ 183

-The amount of unrecognized tax benefits that is reasonably possible to be resolved in the next twelve months is expected to be \$107 million, of which, \$55 million, if recognized, would reduce the company's tax expense and effective tax rate.
-Included in the \$107 million of unrecognized benefits are certain temporary differences that would not affect the effective tax rate if they were recognized in the Consolidated Statement of Earnings.
+The amount of unrecognized tax benefits that is reasonably possible to be resolved in the next twelve months is expected to be \$104 million, of which, \$25 million, if recognized, would reduce the company's tax expense and effective tax rate.
+Included in the \$104 million of unrecognized benefits are certain temporary differences that would not affect the effective tax rate if they were recognized in the Consolidated Statement of Earnings.

-Additionally, there are unrecognized tax benefits of \$19 million and \$26 million for the years ended December 31, 2020 and 2019, respectively, that are included in the tabular reconciliation above but recorded in the Consolidated Statement of Financial Position as a reduction of the related deferred tax asset.
+Additionally, there are unrecognized tax benefits of \$18 million and \$19 million for the years ended December 31, 2021 and 2020, respectively, that are included in the tabular reconciliation above but recorded in the Consolidated Statement of Financial Position as a reduction of the related deferred tax asset.

-On February 28, 2020, the Company executed a Memorandum of Understanding with the IRS to participate voluntarily in the IRS Compliance Assurance Process ("CAP") program for the 2020 tax year, and thus the tax year is under IRS review.
-Under the CAP program, the IRS reviews the federal tax positions of the Company to identify and resolve any tax issues that may arise throughout the tax year.
-The objectives of the CAP program are to resolve issues in an efficient and contemporaneous manner and eliminate the need for a lengthy post-filing examination.
-We expect that the IRS review of our 2020 return will be substantially completed prior to its filing in 2021.
-During the period, in connection with the CAP program, the IRS provided formal notice of examination of our 2017, 2018 and 2019 tax years.
-We expect that the IRS will complete the examinations of these periods in the next 12 months.
+The Company continued to participate voluntarily in the IRS Compliance Assurance Process ("CAP") program for the 2021 tax year, and thus the tax year is under IRS review.
+We expect that the IRS review of our 2021 return will be substantially completed prior to its filing in 2022.
+During the current year, the IRS completed its examination of our 2017-2020 tax years, which were our only open years subject to IRS examination.
 Additionally, we are under examination in various states going back to 2014.